usgin/uriredirect/readme.md

 - Your rewrite rules specify a regular expression pattern.
 Incoming URI requests are matched against these patterns, and the matching rule determines the destination of the request.
 - You write out the URLs that URIs should redirect to much as you would in Apache's mod_rewrite, using $1, $2 notation to indicate capture groups in the regular expression that should be used as part of the redirect location.
 - For each rewrite rule, you can specify multiple representations.
 The server performs HTTP Content Negotiation on incoming URI requests and uses your content-mappings to send a request with a specific Accept header to the appropriate redirect location.
-- Groups rewrite rules into URI Registries.
-Your server can "serve" any number of URI registries, and might know about other, remote registries.
-If your server recieves a URI request for a URI registry that it knows about, but does not serve itself, that request is forwarded to the remote server.
+- Groups rewrite rules into URI Registers.
+Your server can "serve" any number of URI registers, and might know about other, remote registries.
+If your server recieves a URI request for a URI register that it knows about, but does not serve itself, that request is forwarded to the remote server.

 ## What gets persisted:
 ### URI Registries
-*models/UriRegistry.py*
+*models/UriRegister.py*
-- label: a short label that identifies this URI registry in a URI
+- label: a short label that identifies this URI register in a URI
-- url: an absolute URL for a server that can resolve this registries URIs.
+- url: an absolute URL for a server that can resolve this register's URIs.
 If this is a remote URL (not on this server), URI requests to this server will be forwarded to this URL.
-- can_be_resolved: True if URIs that are part of this registry can be resolved by this server.
+- can_be_resolved: True if URIs that are part of this register can be resolved by this server.

-Generally, the first thing you'd want to do is set up a registry that your server can resolve.
+Generally, the first thing you'd want to do is set up a register that your server can resolve.
-At `http://your server name}/admin/uriredirect/uriregistry/add/` give your registry a label and a URL (`http://{your server name}/`).
+At `http://your server name}/admin/uriredirect/uriregister/add/` give your register a label and a URL (`http://{your server name}/`).
 Check the `Can be resolved` box

 ### Rewrite Rules
 *models/RewriteRule.py*
-- registry: Foreign key to the registry to which this rewrite rule belongs
+- register: Foreign key to the register to which this rewrite rule belongs
 - label: A simple label for this rewrite rule.
 Helps you find it in Django's admin interface.
 - description: An optional description of the rewrite rule.
 - pattern: the regular expression pattern for an incoming URI request that this rule should match.
 - representations: A many-to-many relationship with media types.
 Each representation of your resource has a specific mime type and is accessed at a specific URL.

 When generating a rewrite rule, there are two things to keep in mind:
-- a URI coming into the system will be in this general structure: `/{registry label}/{part of the URI that is matched to the rule's pattern}`.
-That is, don't include the registry label part of the URI in a rule's pattern.
+- a URI coming into the system will be in this general structure: `/{register label}/{part of the URI that is matched to the rule's pattern}`.
+That is, don't include the register label part of the URI in a rule's pattern.
 - Each rule can have many representations.
 You should, however, make sure that you don't create two different representations (Accept-mappings in Django's admin interface) for the same media type.

 ### Media Types